Overtime – Time worked in addition to an employees normal working hours

 It was way over the usual time (overtime) that I worked, but I was paid extra to work additional hours.

-Overtime (work done above your normal contracted hours) have different rules and regulations in different countries.
+Overtime (work done above your normal contracted hours) has different rules and regulations in different countries.

 In the US, the employer is legally required to pay employees at least 1.5 times the amount of their normal pay rate after 40 hours.